-Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services Home health agency care

+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required .
-Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Covered services include, but are not limited to:

+- Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

+\$0 copayment You pay these amounts until you reach the out-ofpocket maximum.

+Home infusion therapy

+Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-Covered services include, but are not limited to: You pay the applicable cost-sharing for each service obtained.
-Please refer to the 'Durable medical equipment (DME) and related supplies' and 'Medicare Part B prescription drugs' sections in this benefits chart for applicable cost-sharing.
+Covered services include, but are not limited to:

-- Professional services, including nursing services, • furnished in accordance with the plan of care - Patient training and education not otherwise covered • under the durable medical equipment benefit - Remote monitoring ٠ - Monitoring services for the provision of home infusion • therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier